-The Fund values equity securities that are traded on a stock exchange at their last reported prices.
-To the extent that equity securities are actively traded and valuation adjustments are not applied, they are categorized in Level 1 of the fair value hierarchy, hence the Fund's assets recorded at fair value have been categorized based on fair value hierarchy Level 1.
+The Fund values securities that are traded / reported on stock exchange at their last reported prices.
+To the extent that securities are actively traded and valuation adjustments are not applied, they are categorized in Level 1 of the fair value hierarchy.
+For reported NAV of open ended mutual funds they are categorized in Level 2 of the fair value hierarchy.